junkurihara/rpxy-docs/content/_index.md

   {{< hextra/feature-card
     title="HTTP/3 Support"
     subtitle="`rpxy` supports HTTP/3, the next generation of the HTTP protocol based on QUIC.
 You can serve your domain names with the latest protocol."
   >}}
   {{< hextra/feature-card
+    title="Simple Configuration"
+    subtitle="`rpxy` is designed to be simple and easy to configure.
+You can serve your domain names with just a few lines of configuration in TOML format."
+  >}}
+  {{< hextra/feature-card
     title="And Much More..."